biz-dev-ops/use-case-generator/README.md

 * Implement OneOf convention:
   * Find the shared base type and use that type as the parameter type.
   * Generate inline use-case documentation which specify the possible implementations of the parameter (or create new base type because it is possible that not all implementations are allowed?).
-* Linting support to detect where the API schema and use-case scheme does not allign.
+* Linting support to detect where the API schema and use-case scheme does not align.
 * Use open-source model generators if possible;
 * Use open-source API generators if possible;
 * Support hexagonal architecture;